The Largest Desert in India: Thar and Overview All Other Important Deserts in India

 Longest Beach in India: Discover the Ultimate Coastal Stretch

-1. The river Luni is an important river in Indian deserts as it is the only natural water source that flows inside a lake in the desert in India.
+1. The river Luni is important in Indian deserts as it is the only natural water source that flows inside a lake in the desert in India.

 2. The Luni River flows through the Indian state of Rajasthan.